Weakly-Supervised Learning of Visual Relations in Multimodal Pretraining: Abstract

 \section{Abstract}

 Recent work in vision-and-language pretraining has investigated supervised signals from object detection data to learn better, fine-grained multimodal representations.
-In this work, we take a step further and explore how we add supervision from small-scale visual relation data.
+In this work, we take a step further and explore how we can tap into supervision from small-scale visual relation data.
 In particular, we propose two pretraining approaches to contextualise visual entities in a multimodal setup.
-With \emph{verbalised scene graphs}, we transform visual relation triplets into structured captions, and treat them as additional views of images.
-With \emph{masked relation prediction}, we further encourage relating entities from visually masked contexts.
+With \emph{verbalised scene graphs}, we transform visual relation triplets into structured captions, and treat them as additional image descriptions.
+With \emph{masked relation prediction}, we further encourage relating entities from image regions with visually masked contexts.
 When applied to strong baselines pretrained on large amounts of Web data, zero-shot evaluations on both coarse-grained and fine-grained tasks show the efficacy of our methods in learning multimodal representations from weakly-supervised relations data.